tisc0/letsHAP/README.md

 -rev |--revoke [CERTNAME]
-* Revoke in place a certificate (don't move any file) and all the SANs attached to it
+* Revoke in place a certificate (don't move any file) and all the SANs attached to it ~ The certname is either the domain of a single domain certificate, either the first domain of a list of certificates ~ If you need to revoke the 'certname' domain, please revoke it entirely and recreate a SAN without it
+ex:
+letsHAP -rev mydomain1.com && letsHAP -a mydomain2.com,www.mydomain1.com,www.mydomain2.com

 -del |--delete
 * Delete completely a cert chain